Sohailm25/reply-guyd/docs/implementation/RESEARCH_IMPLEMENTATION.md

-# Research-Grade Polychromic Training Implementation
+# Research-Grade Polychromic LoRA Implementation

 ## 🎯 Overview

-This is a **research-grade implementation** of polychromic (diversity-aware) LoRA fine-tuning for Twitter reply generation, designed for **Arxiv-quality** experimentation and analysis.
+This is a **research-grade implementation** of Polychromic LoRA: a general-purpose diversity-aware parameter-efficient fine-tuning method designed for **Arxiv-quality** experimentation and analysis.

 **Research Question:**
-> Does diversity-aware optimization improve both quality and diversity of generated Twitter replies compared to standard supervised fine-tuning?
+> Does diversity-aware optimization (Polychromic LoRA) improve Pass@k performance across task-specific domains while maintaining single-generation quality compared to standard LoRA fine-tuning?

+**Key Insight:**
+Training objectives should match deployment scenarios.
+When multiple candidates are generated and the best is selected (Pass@k evaluation), explicitly optimizing for diversity during training yields better results than standard single-generation optimization.

 **Key Features:**
 - ✅ Both baseline and polychromic training